-https://youtu.be/WT08eaivgPw
+https://youtu.be/r1MMczuREfs

-Training Levels 4 - 10
+Training Levels 4 - 12

 Users can pick and choose the type of data they wish to collect.
-After learning how to set up a new observation and completing Training Level 3, a user could choose student engagement data to collect and go directly to training level 6, read about how to collect that data, and collect data in a few minutes.
+After learning how to set up a new observation, and after completing Training Level 3, a user could choose student engagement data to collect and go directly to the training level 5, read about how to collect that data, and be collecting data in a matter of minutes.
 The same is true with student misbehavior data - Training Level 4.
-Note that this document has more levels of training for the quantitative mode that will help the user develop data collection and analysis skills regarding teacher actions, tendencies, and interaction patterns; student engagement; student misbehaviors, and teacher reactions; and small group analysis that they can use for feedback, reflection, and coaching.
+Note that this document has more levels of training for the quantitative mode that will help the user develop data collection and analysis skills regarding teacher actions, tendencies, and interaction patterns; student engagement; student misbehaviors, and teacher reactions; and small group analysis, that they can use for feedback, reflection, and coaching.
 The Training Manual has extensive documentation and associated videos for progressing through the levels of training.

-Note that this manual and the training or videos may be updated and incorporate guidance on using new aspects or modifications to SMT.
+\\ Note that this manual and the training or videos may be updated and incorporate guidance on using new aspects or modifications to SMT.
 As such, the latest version of this Users and Training Manual will always be located at SeeMeTeach.com.

-Master List of Training Video Overviews and URL's Used for Practice
+Master List of Training Video Overviews and Video URL's Used for Practice